ipfs/specs/repo/README.md

 Additionally, the repo state must determine the following.
 These need not be IPLD objects, though it is of course encouraged:

-- version - the repo version, required for safe migrations
+- **version** - the repo version, required for safe migrations
-- locks - process semaphores for correct concurrent access
+- **locks** - process semaphores for correct concurrent access
+- **datastore_spec** - array of mounting points and their properties

+Finally, the repo also stores the blocks with blobs containing binary data.

 ![](ipfs-repo-contents.png?)